 Prior to the registration process, students are expected to check for holds.
 Holds typically have a contact phone number included in their description.
 To clear a hold, the student must contact the office issuing the hold to find out what must be done to fulfill the obligation(s).

-Holds can be checked at any time by logging on to PioneerWeb.
-Click the myWeb tab, click on Student & Financial Aid and then click on Student Records.
-Finally, click on the View Holds link.
+Holds can be checked at any time by logging on to MyDU.
+Visit My Student Profile under Student Tools.
+Click on the Holds link in the top right corner.
 The type of hold is listed along with a contact phone number so that it can be addressed.
 Only the office that placed the hold can remove it.

 Readmitted and Returning Students

-Students in good academic standing who are returning to the University after taking a leave of absence of one or more terms are eligible for priority registration provided the appropriate University official is notified prior to the first day of the scheduled priority registration period.
-Traditional students must see an advisor in Academic Resources prior to a leave of absence and upon returning to their program.
+Students in good academic standing who are returning to the University after taking a leave of absence of one or more terms are eligible for registration provided the appropriate University official is notified prior to the first day of the scheduled registration period.
+Traditional students should meet with an academic advisor in Academic Advising prior to a leave of absence and upon returning to their program.
 University College students should consult with their academic advisor.

 Registration beginning on the first day of the quarter is considered late registration.
 Traditional students (continuing, new, returning from leave of absence and readmitted) who do not register for at least one course before the first day of the quarter are assessed a late-registration service charge that cannot be waived.
 A service charge of $25 is assessed the first day of the quarter for all students who have not enrolled in at least one course prior to the first day of the quarter.
 A $50 service charge is assessed from the second through the fifth days of the quarter.
 A $100 service charge is assessed beginning the sixth business day and continuing through the remainder of the quarter.